Achieving Robustness to Aleatoric Uncertainty with Heteroscedastic Bayesian Optimisation: Experiments on Robustness to Aleatoric Uncertainty

+where $f(x) = \sin(x) + 0.2(x) + 3$ and $g(x) = 0.5(x)$.
+In this instance $\alpha$ from \autoref{example1} has a setting of $0.5$ but we omit it explicitly as the objectives have equal weight.
+Over the course of the experiment samples

-with noise rate function $s(x) = 0.25x$.
-These functions as well as the black-box objective $f(x)$ are shown in \autoref{fig:sin}.
-The Bayesian optimisation problem is designed such that the first maximum in \autoref{fig:sin_1} is to be preferred as samples from this region of the input space will have a smaller noise rate.
-The black-box objective in \autoref{fig:sin_3} illustrates this trade-off.
-In \autoref{fig:bo_1} we compare the performance of a Bayesian optimisation scheme involving a vanilla GP in conjunction with the EI acquisition function with the most likely heteroscedastic GP in conjunction with the ANPEI and AEI acquisition functions.
-The experiment is designed to contrast the performance of a standard Bayesian optimisation scheme against our approach in a situation where minimising aleatoric noise is desirable.
+are observed.
+The problem setup is depicted in \autoref{fig:sin_first} and \autoref{sin_wave_samples}.
+The Bayesian optimisation problem is constructed such that the first maximum in \autoref{fig:sin_1_first} is to be preferred as samples from this region of the input space will have low aleatoric noise.
+The black-box objective in \autoref{fig:sin_3_first} illustrates this trade-off.
+In \autoref{fig:sin_bayesopt} we compare the performance of all surrogate model/acquisition function combinations.
+We observe the low aleatoric noise-seeking behaviour of HAEI and ANPEI on $g(x)$ as well as their ability to optimise the composite objective $h(x)$.